 To keep your locs clean, it is important to thoroughly wash your hair every wash day.
 Like most naturals, wash day is a process.
 With locs, it is no different.
-Start by “opening up” your roots, which involves gently spreading the roots of your locs that may be loosely twisted (not yet loc’d), to loosen any product buildup.
+Start by “opening up” your roots, which involves gently spreading the roots of your locs that may be loosely twisted (not yet loc’d”>, to loosen any product buildup.
 Once your hair is fully saturated from root to tips, massage your shampoo into your scalp first, then through your hair.
-I usually lather and rinse twice, then follow that with conditioner on my locs before a final rinse with lukewarm water.

 “Sulfate-free” does not always mean “all-natural.”
 Wash day products that include as little processed ingredients as possible means clean hair with less stripping of the natural oils that your hair needs.
 Here are some other great suggestions:

 - Sunny Isle Lavender Jamaican Black Castor Oil Moisturizing Shampoo

 - SheaMoisture Manuka Honey and Mafura Oil Intensive Hydration Shampoo